Yazd, the Capital of Wind Catchers

-This garden was built in the Zand era in 1160 AH by Great Khan.
+This garden was built in the Zand era in 1747 (1160 AH) by Great Khan.
 To irrigate the garden, he dug an underground aqueduct.
 It is a Persian architecture jewel, annually attracts thousands of visitors.
 It has a tall wind catcher one can see from hundreds of meters away.

 Amir Chakhmaq Complex

 This mosque belongs to the Muzaffarid and the Timurid eras.
-Its construction dates back to 728 AH.
+Its construction dates back to 728 AH (12th century).
 It took about 100 years to complete.
 Its beautiful dome room, platforms, iwans, chambers and prayer niches, a grand one decorated with elegant mosaic tiles, are worth visiting.
 It also has a pair of minarets which are the highest in Iran.

 Zoroastrian Fire Temple

 The building is known as Bahram, or Vahram, was erected in the reign of Pahlavi I in 1934.
 It is the only temple housing Atash Bahram in Iran involving the gathering of different types of fire gathered from 16 different sources.

 Seyyed Rukneddin’s Mausoleum

 It is a small part of Seyyed Rukneddin’s Seminary built in the 8th century AH.
 Although the Seminary is destroyed, the Mausoleum has survived.
 It has a dome room, a courtyard, and an iwan.